Soccer-Man United job isn't too big for me, says Solskjaer

 At the club's annual staff meeting, executive vice-chairman Ed Woodward defended Solskjaer's credentials and the club's poor start to the campaign.

-Solskjaer said the overhaul of the squad is a long-term project and will need at least two more transfer windows to build a team capable of competing for trophies.
+Solskjaer said the overhaul of the squad is a long-term project and will need at least two more transfer windows to build a squad capable of competing for trophies.

 "We've made some decisions that maybe in the short term would harm us but we know in the long term will benefit us and that's part of the plan," he added.